nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 Okay!
 The following goal has been added:
     [E] do 50 push ups
 ----------------------------------------------------------------------------------------------------------------------------------------
-Tip: You may also add a smart food goal using the format "goal exercise < CALORIES_BURNT or goal exercise > CALORIES_BURNT"
+Tip: You may also add a smart exercise goal using the format
+    "goal exercise < CALORIES_BURNT or goal exercise > CALORIES_BURNT"
 ----------------------------------------------------------------------------------------------------------------------------------------
 ```